The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 Equity:

-AI can provide individualized tutoring and support to students who might
+- Personalized Support: AI can provide individualized tutoring and

-not otherwise have access to it, helping to close achievement gaps.
+support to students who might not otherwise have access to it, helping

-students with disabilities, leveling the playing field.
+learning accessible to students with disabilities, leveling the playing

 - Access to Quality

-Resources: AI-driven online platforms
+Resources: AI-driven online

-courses.
+advanced courses.

-Real-time translation can help non-native speakers access curriculum and
+- Language Support: Real-time translation can help non-native

-participate fully.
+speakers access curriculum and participate fully.

 - Risks of Exacerbating